rmccrear/lv-3-may-2024/week-5/week-5.md

 - Implementing code splitting in a Webpack project.
 - Configuring Webpack for production builds with optimizations.
+- Use a loader to bring in 7-1 SASS from your template repo.
 - **Assignment**: Optimize an existing Webpack project for better performance.

 ## Day 3: Introduction to Babel and JavaScript Transpilation